HowieHwong/TrustLLM/docs/index.md

 The datasets are structured in JSON format, where each JSON file consists of a collection of `dict()`.
 Within each `dict()`, there is a key named `prompt`.
 Your should utilize the value of `prompt` key as the input for generation.
 After generation, you should store the output of LLMs as s new key named `res` within the same dictionary.
 Here is an example to generate answer from your LLM:

+For each dataset, we have configured the temperature setting during model generation.
+Please refer to [this page](guides/generation_details.md#generation-parameters) for the settings.

 ```python
 import json